How the Four Tests Work Together

 You Cannot Improve on 200,000 Years

-The four tests work together so powerfully because they reflect the natural human pattern.
+The four tests work together so powerfully because they reflect a natural human pattern.
 They’re not arbitrary challenges someone designed.
 They’re actual conditions that helped make us who we are.

 When a hunter committed to staying overnight in the wilderness to wake among the animals at dawn, he wasn’t doing four separate challenges.
 He was experiencing a unified pattern where: